(Disclosure: Some of the links below may be affiliate links)

 Here is the full breakdown of the fees:

-I feel like the fees are relatively expensive for small portfolios.
+The fees are relatively expensive for small portfolios.
 However, for a large portfolio, the costs are very reasonable.

 On the other hand, you will have nothing to do to manage your account.
 Simplicity is where the advantage of Robo-Advisor lies.
 I would understand why some people would be ready to pay the price for this service.
 And it is also probably less stressful.